Course 15: Safety Task Action Reporting (STAR) (1-day worker course)

 NOTE: This course is BEST offered in a 3-day setting that combines Course 13: JSA and Course 14: Human Error Prevention to give the workers several tools they can use immediately to prevent human error at their worksites.

 Bill Bridges is a primary instructor for this course.
 He has helped many companies implement systems such as STAR.
-To find our more about this course or to check into having this course taught at your site; contact Mr. Bridges at 1.865.675.3458 or by e-mail at email@example.com.
+To find out more about this course or to check into having this course taught at your site, contact Mr. Bridges at 1.865.675.3458 or by e-mail at firstname.lastname@example.org.

 Revonda Tew is a primary instructor for this course.
 She has many years of PSM implementation experience, is a co-developer of this course, and has helped implement STAR at plant sites.
 Feel free to contact Mrs. Tew at email@example.com.